-Beginner's Guide to Installing Windows 7 Using USB
+Installing Windows 7 Using USB for Business Owners

-Since Windows 7 no longer receives essential security fixes, users are recommended to upgrade to newer versions.
-But if you are positive about your decision, here is all you need.
+Note that since Windows 7 no longer receives essential security fixes, users are recommended to upgrade to newer versions.
+But if you are sure of your decision, here is all you need.
 Let’s get started!

 Prerequisites to Install Windows 7